Joy In My Ears

 Directed and Dramaturged by Guillermo Verdecchia

-Audio Dramaturgy support by Alex Bulmer
+Access Dramaturgy by Alex Bulmer

 Sunday March 22nd

-Unsightly Arts – A Works-in-Progress Sharing
+Unsightly Creations – Works-in-Progress Sharings

 2pm

 Dive into the minds of three brilliant blind artists in an exclusive sharing of their newest creations.
 A works-in-progress sharing by iconic playwrights Rachel Ganz, Vivian Chong, and Jess Watkin.
+Directed by Alex Bulmer.
+Presented in Partnership with Unsightly Arts.

-Community Dinner
+Community Dinner 4pm – 5pm

 Apocalypse Play, or Bundle of Joy – Integrated Audio Described Screening